tmpethick/ensembled-dngo/README.md

 sinone                         -2,-10
 sintwo                         -2,-5

+Might be able to find problems in embedded spaces..
+Overconfident!
+Leads to little exploration.

 - why dngo works
   - Same random initialisation for comparison √
   - In embedding (where nn shines) (plot 1D and 2D embedding)